Updated on

 Lost ships

-Britain lost five ships during the Falklands War, with HMS Sheffield being the first British warship to be lost in 37 years.
-Argentina lost its only cruiser, the General Belgrano.
+The first ship that Britain lost was the HMS Sheffield, which was the first British warship to be lost in 37 years.
+As for Argentina, they lost their only cruiser, the General Belgrano.

 A destroyed Naval ship in the water, Falkland Islands.